Prehistoric religion: Burial

 Burial is one of the major ways archaeologists understand past societies; in the words of Timothy Taylor, "there can be no clearer a priori demonstration of ritual in past societies than the archaeological uncovery of a formal human burial".
 Upper Paleolithic burials do not appear to represent an ordinary cross-section of the population.
 Rather, their subjects are unusual and extravagant.
-Three-quarters of Upper Paleolithic burials were of men, a significant proportion young or disabled, and many buried in shared tombs.
+Three-quarters of Upper Paleolithic burials were of men, a significant proportion of whom were young or disabled, and many were buried in shared tombs.
 They are frequently posed in unusual positions and buried with rich grave goods.
 Taylor supposes many of these dead were human sacrifices, excluded from the ordinary means of body disposal (he presumes cannibalism) and warded by talismans.
 Hayden rather speculates these were shamans or otherwise people whose religious prominence was in life, rather than death; he notes especially the frequency of physical disability, comparing it to the many shamans in recorded societies who were singled out for physical or psychological differences.
 (Note: Several writers have suggested that what is now understood as psychosis corresponds to ancient shamanism.
 Joseph Polimeni, professor of psychiatry at the University of Manitoba, contextualises the modern concept of schizophrenia as synonymous with shamanism, and as providing benefit, not harm, to those who had it in prehistoric societies.
 Some personal reports from people with psychotic experiences who have lived amongst hunter-gatherer societies where shamanism is still practiced suggest they found greater assistance and quality of life in those societies than elsewhere.)